lefeveje-Hub/InstacartGrocery/README.md

 Final Excel presentation.

 ## Code Overview
-ode was written in Python and executed in Jupyter notebooks.
+Code was written in Python and executed in Jupyter notebooks.

 Utilizes the following libraries: